mxriverlynn/backbone.modelbinding/readme.md

 #### enabled

-This special case breaks the html element standard of using a `disabled` attribute, specifically to inver the logic used for enabling / disabling an element, to keep the data-bind attribute clean and easy to read.
+This special case breaks the html element standard of using a `disabled` attribute, specifically to inverse the logic used for enabling / disabling an element, to keep the data-bind attribute clean and easy to read.

 If you have a model with a property that indicates a negative state, such as `invalid`, then you